Are you a storyteller living in the Northern Territory? Or a storyteller with a legacy connection to the Territory?

 - Multilingual writing

-Maximum 3,500 words for text submissions, 10 images for photographic submissions and 10 minutes for audio/video submissions.
+Maximum 3,500 words for text submissions and up to 7 images for photographic submissions.
 A maximum of three poems per submission.
 It is the responsibility of the writer to secure relevant permissions from the original authors for translation submissions.

 We define ‘Northern Territory writers and storytellers and those with a legacy connection to the Northern Territory’ as: